lextoumbourou/notes/notes/permanent/stack.md

 ![Diagram of a Stack](../_media/stack-diagram.png)

-A stack $S$ can be implemented easily with a fixed-length array.
+A stack `S` can be implemented easily with a fixed-length array.
 We can track which element is at the top with `S.top`.
 The size of the array is the maximum size of the stack.

 ![Stack array](../_media/stack-array.png)